myFavShrimp/turf/README.md

 ### The `inline_style_sheet` Macro

 In some cases, it may be necessary to have a struct's instance to access the class names (for example when using turf in [askama](https://github.com/djc/askama) templates).
-The `turf_macros::inline_style_sheet` macro provides an alternative to directly including the resulting CSS and obtaining the associated class names.
+The `turf::inline_style_sheet` macro provides an alternative to directly including the resulting CSS and obtaining the associated class names.
 It returns a tuple of `(style_sheet: &'static str, class_names: struct)`.

 **Usage:**